julihocc/itesm-ma2008b-notes/module-01/complementary/101-random-numbers-generators.md

 ```

 ### **7. Conclusion**

 Random number generators are vital in numerous domains, from simulations and cryptography to finance and AI.
 Understanding the differences between PRNGs and HRNGs ensures appropriate application selection.
 Moreover, leveraging statistical tests and efficiency techniques like Monte Carlo convergence significantly enhances computational accuracy and reliability.

 ### **8. Exercises**

 #### **Basic Random Number Generation**

 1. Generate a 10x10 array of uniform random numbers and compute its mean and standard deviation.
 2. Generate 20 random integers between 1 and 10 and count their frequencies.
-3. Generate 100 Gaussian-distributed samples, plot a histogram, and compute statistical properties.
-4. Generate random numbers with a fixed seed and verify reproducibility.
+3. Generate random numbers with a fixed seed and verify reproducibility.

 #### **Statistical Distributions**

-1. Generate and plot samples from exponential, binomial, and chi-squared distributions.
+1. Generate and plot samples from exponential and binomial distributions.
 2. Perform KS and Chi-square tests to analyze the quality of generated random numbers.

 #### **Advanced Topics**

-1. Estimate Pi using Monte Carlo methods.
-2. Implement and analyze a comparison between PRNGs and HRNGs.
+1. Implement and analyze a comparison between PRNGs and HRNGs.
-3. Simulate a 2D random walk and visualize the trajectory.
+2. Simulate a 2D random walk and visualize the trajectory.
-4. Implement a Linear Congruential Generator (LCG) and evaluate its output.
+3. Implement a Linear Congruential Generator (LCG) and evaluate its output.
-5. Use Simulated Annealing for optimization and analyze the impact of different RNGs.
+4. Use Simulated Annealing for optimization and analyze the impact of different RNGs.